sean-stanley/casualrp-hugo-site/content/episodes/interlude-whose-dream-is-this-pt.4.md

 title = "Interlude | Whose Dream Is This?
 (Pt.
 4)"

 +++
-The group is faced with one last adversary and a difficult choice as they are forced to decide which one of them is actually the dreamer.
+The group is faced with one last adversary and a difficult choice as they are forced to decide which one of them is the dreamer.